Insight

 Transactions where HSR filings have been submitted and parties are currently within the HSR Act waiting period are not subject to the Final Rule.
 Parties will, of course, need to wait until the expiration of their HSR Act waiting period to close.

-Transactions where an HSR Filing will likely be submitted before the Effective Date (i.e., within 90 days of publication in the Federal Register), which is expected in mid-January 2025
+Transactions where an HSR Filing will likely be submitted before the Effective Date of February 10, 2025 (subject to potential delay due to regulatory freeze)

 For parties planning on submitting HSR filings between now and the Effective Date, the new rules will not apply retroactively, meaning parties do not have to submit a New HSR Form, even if the applicable HSR Act waiting period expires after the Effective Date.
 The key date to consider is the filing date relative to the Effective Date—whether a transaction closes after the Effective Date does not affect what form Parties should file on.